Oldenburg (state): Grand Duchy of Oldenburg (1814–1918)

 In 1814, after the fall of Napoleon, the Duke returned to his country, which was raised to a grand duchy in 1815 after the Congress of Vienna.
 Furthermore, Oldenburg received a new exclave, the Principality of Birkenfeld on the Nahe, so that the national territory now comprised three parts.
 In 1818 Oldenburg received the Lordship of Jever back from Emperor Alexander I of Russia.
 After Peter Frederick Louis's death in 1829 his son Paul Frederick August succeeded him and became the first to call himself Grand Duke.
 On the 28th of February, 1849, in the context of the German Revolution, the Fundamental Law of the State, the first Oldenburgish constitution, came into force.
 It was revised as soon as 1852.
 In 1853 Nicholas Frederick Peter became Grand Duke of Oldenburg.
 Under his rule the Lordship of In- and Kniphausen was regained.
-In the same year, Oldenburg joined the German Zollverein and in 1867 the North German Confederation.
-In the Second Schleswig War of 1864 Oldenburg remained neutral.
-In the Austro-Prussian War of 1866 Oldenburgish troops fought on the side of Prussia against Austria.
-The Oldenburgish military likewise took the Prussian side in the Franco-Prussian War of 1870/1871.
-After a reign of 47 years, Nicholas Frederick Peter died in 1900.
-His son Frederick August succeeded him.